ghmeier/329-Final-Project/docs/other_tasks.md

-### Non-Design Tasks
+# Non-Design Tasks

+###Prompt

-Identify the other tasks in the final project including writing reports, presentation, maintaining and updating the progress of the final project on the project’s website
+*Identify the other tasks in the final project including writing reports, presentation, maintaining and updating the progress of the final project on the project’s website*